ros-infrastructure/www.ros.org/content/blog/noetic-eol/index.md

 #### Other Migration Options

 We highly recommend you migrate your ROS 1 project to ROS 2 as soon as possible.
-Most users have found the migration process less difficult than the initially expected.
+Most users have found the migration process less difficult than they initially expected.
 If you simply can't migrate your ROS 1 project right now you do have a few options, **however, none of these solutions are officially supported, and we can't speak to their long-term robustness.**